tobyhodges/baking-novice-20230419/learners/setup.md

 You will need the following equipment to bake these sourdough cinnamon rolls:

+- Baking vessel, you could use one of the following:
-- 12" Cast Iron Skillet
+  - 12" cast iron skillet
+  - Deep baking tray (metal or enamel)
+  - Springform pan
-- Mixing Bowls
+- Mixing bowls
-- Bench-Scraper
+- Bench scraper (can also use a knife)
-- Cheese Grater
+- Box grater
+- Spatula or wooden spoon
-- Pastry Brush
+- Pastry brush (not strictly necessary, but helpful)

 ## Ingredients